Emergence of rotational modes in nuclear fission: Method

 The free energy dissipation rate $f_d$ is given by

-where $e_p$ is the entropy production rate and $T$ is the absolute temperature.
-In literature $e_p$ has been referred also as non-adiabatic entropy production rate and it is purely determined by the damping mechanism\cite{qi14}.
-The probability $P(j)$ is obtained by considering the nucleons in the prefragment as a Fermi gas as
+where $e_p$ is the rate of entropy production and $T$ is the absolute temperature.
+In literature $e_p$ is referred also as non-adiabatic entropy production rate and it is purely determined by the damping mechanism\cite{qi14}.

-where $\sigma^2$ is the ‘spin-cutoff’ parameter given by $\sigma ^{2}=\frac{\mathcal{I}T}{\hbar^{2}}$ where $\mathcal{I}$ is the moment of inertia and $T$ is the temperature\cite{eri60}.
-Time dependent values of $P(j,t)$ and steady state values of $P_{ss} \left( j \right)$ are calculated using relevant values of the temperature and the moment of inertia about the axis of rotation.
-The distribution $P_{ss} \left( j \right)$ has to be the same with and without the knowledge of the damping route the nucleus has taken till scission, whereas $P( j,t)$, on contrary, depends on the time scales of excitation energy and matter buildup in the pre and nascent fragment.
-The probabilities $P(j,t)$ and $P_{ss}(j)$ for the other fragment are calculated in the same manner.
+The entropy of the subsystem of rotational modes increases due to the entropy generated in spontaneous irreversible processes and decreases when heat is expelled into the surrounding heat bath.
+It is has been shown\cite{qi14,pri67,ge10} that for such a system, the net rate of change of entropy as a function of time is given by the well known entropy balance equation as

+where $e_p$ is the rate of entropy production in the subsystem and $e_e$ is the rate of entropy expulsion to the surrounding heat bath and both are functions of time.
+Using the methods of non-equilibrium thermodynamics the rate of entropy production $e_p$ is calculated from Eq.(6).
+The rate of entropy expulsion $e_e$ is given by $e_e=h_d⁄T$, where $h_d$ is the heat dissipation.